 Students with communicable diseases or parasites that are transmittable in a school environment shall demonstrate respect for other students by not attending school while they are capable of transmitting their condition to others.
 Students whom the school nurse determines are unwell or unfit for school attendance or who are believed to have a communicable disease or condition will be required to be picked up by their parent/guardian.
 Examples include, but are not limited to: Varicella (chicken pox), measles, scabies, conjunctivitis (Pink Eye), impetigo, MRSA (Methicillin-resistant Staphylococcus aureus), streptococcal and staphylococcal infections, ringworm, mononucleosis, Hepatitis A, B or C, mumps, vomiting, diarrhea, and fever (100.4 F when taken orally).
 A student who has been sent home by the school nurse will be subsequently readmitted after 24 hours of effective treatment or absence of fever (without the aid of fever-reducing medication), diarrhea, and or vomiting.
-In some instances, a letter from a healthcare provider may be required prior to the student being readmitted to the school.
+In some instances, a letter from a healthcare provider may be required before the student being readmitted to the school.

 To help control the possible spread of communicable diseases, school personnel shall follow the District's exposure control plan when dealing with any blood-borne, and airborne pathogens exposures.
-Standard precautions shall be followed relating to the handling, disposal, and cleanup of blood and other potentially infectious materials such as all body fluids, secretions, and excretions (except sweat)/ immunization record and list of individuals with exemptions from immunization which shall be education records as defined in policy 4.13.
+Standard precautions shall be followed relating to the handling, disposal, and cleanup of blood and other potentially infectious materials such as all body fluids, secretions, and excretions (except sweat)/

+In accordance with 4.57 - IMMUNIZATIONS, the District shall maintain a copy of each student's immunization record and list of individuals with exemptions from immunization which shall be education records as defined in policy 4.13.
 That policy provides that an education record may be disclosed to appropriate parties in connection with an emergency if knowledge of the information is necessary to protect the health or safety of the student or other individuals.